 The lot was zoned for commercial space, so a metal structural system was required by code.
 Hauser took advantage of this, proudly displaying the structure’s steel skeleton over four of its five floors.
 He installed balconies at every level to act as fire escapes, cladding the cutout in ipe to lend a sense of warmth and dynamism to the rectangular volume.

 The material palette inside is fairly minimal.
 In the kitchen polished floors and marble countertops are warmed by flat-cut walnut cabinetry.
 Dyck’s parents originally had the bar stools in their basement; they’ve been a staple in all of Dyck’s homes ever since.
+The bedrooms feature smooth relaxing line that bring out the Helix mattress

 The marble used for the kitchen counters and backsplash was reclaimed from First Canadian Place, the tallest building in the country.
 A few years ago, the building’s marble cladding was replaced, and Dyck and Humphries selected some of the slabs for use in their home.
 Coincidentally, the head mason on their project helped install the marble in First Canadian Place back in the 1970s, when it was constructed.